MA 351: Elementary Linear Algebra

 Linear system of equation in matrix form: AX=b;

-Column space of A, Col(A) = Span{columns of A}
+Column space of A: Col(A) = Span{columns of A}

-Null space of a matrix A, Null(A)={X: AX=0}.
+Null space of A: Null(A)={X: AX=0}

 Homogeneous (AX=0) vs inhomogeneous (AX=b) systems;

-- Structure of solutions for AX=b (assume it is consistent):
+Structure of solutions for AX=b (assume it is consistent):

-X = p + Null(A),
+- X = p + Null(A),

 where p is a translation vector, or a particular solution.